hylandtechoutreach/hackathon/IntroToGit/PushChanges.md

 # Git - Push Changes
 Typically, most work will be done in the _local clone_ of a repository.
 When you want to store some changes on your _remote_ repository, you will have to **push** those changes up from the clone.
 When you push your changes, they will appear on the server.

+## Making a Change
 For this activity, create a new text file in your repository folder.
 The content of the file does not matter, as long as it is in the proper folder!
+This is possible in VS Code by going to File->New File, and then saving the file with a proper name.

 ## Adding, Committing, and Pushing in Visual Studio Code
 If you have Git installed, Visual Studio Code has some built-in tools that make it easy to interact with your repository.
 First, make sure you have opened the proper root-level folder for your local repository clone.